 - How will the Minneapolis Plan supervise and regulate community banks?

-The focus of our Ending TBTF initiative is addressing the systemic risks posed by large financial institutions.
+The focus of our ending TBTF initiative is addressing the systemic risks posed by large financial institutions.
 Enacting the Minneapolis Plan for large banks will enable reforms for community bank regulation to proceed.
-Key features of the proposal to right-size community bank supervision and regulation are as follows:

-- Repeal solvency and other noncompliance-related provisions of the Dodd-Frank Act that apply to community banks and that do not have a strong link to their chance of failure.
+Finally, the reformed system should repeal solvency and related provisions of the Dodd-Frank Act that apply to community banks, which do not have a strong link to their chance of failure.
 For example, the Volcker rule should not apply to community banks.

 Legislative and Regulatory Issues